Blessed are you Hashem, our God, King of the universe, for not having made me a woman

-In high school, it was explained to us that men say this verse because women are on a higher level, and therefor men are grateful for not having to measure up to us.
+In high school, it was explained to us that men say this verse because women are on a higher level, and therefore men are grateful for not having to measure up to us.
 I never bought it.
 I simply read it as it is.
 I didn’t feel that looking deeper into it and trying to turn this disturbing verse into something else, was the truth.
-I think that this verse was written during a time when women were considered second class citizens.
+I think that this verse was written during a time when women were considered second-class citizens.
 Women did not have equal rights.
 Women were unfortunately treated a lot differently than men.

 Recently, my daughter Naama, who is a strong young lady, came to me and asked me why girl’s (women) say that we are “made according to His will”, and men say “for not having made me a woman?”
 My nine year old realizes that this doesn’t make sense.
 I told her that she’s right.
-Naama is taught what I was taught as a student, what most of us who have attended orthodox schools have been taught growing up.
+Naama is taught what I was taught as a student, what most of us who have attended Orthodox schools have been taught growing up.